Meal Plans and Requirements

 The Flex "Points" Plans - Valid only on campus

-Flex plans provide less meal value than The Any 20 plan but provide more flexibility with three kinds of tenders or buckets of money to be used to enter the DIning Hall or to purchase retail packaged foods at retail locations or to place catering orders.
-Breakfast, lunch, and dinner meals are 2, 3, and 5 points respectively for all you care to eat meals in the Dining Hall, for a total cost of 10 points per day.
-POINTS are meant for The Caf; Devil Dollars are meant for retail locations; and Dining Dollars are similar to Devil Dollars as a value-added tender.
+Flex plans provide less meal value than The Any 21 plan but allow for more flexibility with three kinds of tenders or buckets of money to be used.
+You may use these tenders to enter the Dining Hall, purchase foods at retail locations, or place catering orders.
+In the Dining Hall, the flex price of breakfast, lunch, and dinner are 2, 3, and 5 points respectively for all-you-care-to-eat meals, for a total cost of 10 points per day.
+Flex points are meant for The Caf; Devil Dollars are meant for retail locations; and Dining Dollars are similar to Devil Dollars as a value-added tender, although you can use any of the buckets of money as you see fit.

-When points are used at alternative dining locations (Union Station, The Biblio, and The Juice Bar in the Underground) they are deducted at a 50% discount except for sushi and retail-packaged-goods (Union Station, Biblio, and Underground).
+When any of these Flex points are used at alternative dining locations (Union Station, The Biblio, and The Juice Bar in the Underground) they are deducted at a 50% discount except for sushi and Devil's Den.
 For example, if an item costs $2.00, you will have 1.00 points deducted from your balance.
 These plans have unlimited use for the duration of the points.
-All meal plans end with close of business on the last day of final exams.
+All meal plans end with the close of business on the last day of final exams.

 The Flexboard I Plan